Skip to main content

 Start by classifying the job.
 If you want access to other people's audience, ideas, or conversations, you are choosing a community to join.
 If you want a place your customers or members use under your brand, with your rules and structure, you are choosing software you will need to operate every week.

 Keep the shortlist tight.
 In one reviewer's 2026 shortlist (30 apps tested, 7 reviewed), Circle is presented as strong for community organization and membership management, with reported annual pricing of $89 to $199 per month.
 Mighty Networks is presented as engagement-oriented, with participation mechanics like polls, quizzes, icebreakers, events, and streaks, and reported annual pricing of $79 to $354 per month.
-If Discourse is on your shortlist, treat it as a verify-first option here because this research pack does not support specific claims on its pricing, moderation controls, or exports.
+If Discourse is on your shortlist, treat it as a verify-first option: confirm its pricing, moderation controls, and export capabilities directly with the vendor before committing.

 Owning the platform means taking on real operator work.
 You still have to structure spaces, approve access, seed prompts, moderate edge cases, host events, and turn recurring questions into findable posts.
 If you cannot name who will do that every week, do not buy based on brand polish alone.
 Before you commit, verify four things: